Are the US dollar’s days of dominance done?

 Third headwind: possible end of American “exceptionalism”

-However, because the Fed has cut US interest rates to zero and the US economy has been particularly scarred by the pandemic, American exceptionalism has been called into question.
+Because the Fed has cut US interest rates to zero and the US economy has been particularly scarred by the pandemic, American exceptionalism has been called into question.
 Thus, it is possible that some of the inflows will reverse.

 The US does have the privilege of issuing the reserve currency of the world, so it might get away with policies that would be untenable for most other countries.
 However, this privilege is not set in stone, as the reserve currency status has changed over time.
 Should the persistent budget deficit and the continuing Fed balance sheet growth stoke fears of outright debt monetisation (financing of budget deficit by central bank), this could eventually lead to selling of US assets by global reserve managers.